shayan-golafshani/smart-cheff/docs/index.md

 ## Credits

--SmartCheff_ was written by Alex Garber.
+-SmartCheff_ was written by Alex Garber with contributions by Nicholas Bennett and Todd Nordquist.

 &copy; 2020 Alex Garber.
 All rights reserved.